 1.3.
 Queens Night Market

-The Queens Night Market is one of the largest markets in NYC, and it also celebrates the rich cultures and heritage of New York and Queens.
+The Queens Night Market is one of the largest markets and it also celebrates the rich cultures and heritage of New York and Queens.
 The location of this market is 4701 111th St, Queens, NY 11368, the United States of America.

 A lot of vendors come to this market to sell their products.
 Vendors must register before they set up a stall in the market.
 Apart from art and food vendors, there are many performers and artists.

 1.4.
 Dekalb Market Hall